Ethical7919/IP-Grabber/README.md

 [!]
 Please install these modules
     - "pip3 install requests"

-Anyways, if you want me help just add me on Discord --> Nick Gur#7919
+Anyways, if you want me help just add me on Discord --> Ethical#7919